 The physical evidence left wide open the possibility of someone who was not Roger being at the scene and involved in the beating.

 ROGER wrote his initial appeal himself, with a solicitor looking it over after a journalist tried to help him find one.
-A single judge reviewed his application and denied it.
-Roger was not allowed to attend the hearing.
+A single judge reviewed his application and denied it, mistakenly believing that the evidence against Roger had been “overwhelming” and misapprehending the volume of phone contact between Roger and Abul Ali in the run up to the attack.

 Roger’s next shot at an appeal, this time considered by three judges, was also rejected.
 Without all the information in front of them, the Court dismissed the difficulties Roger had faced in preparing his own defence, finding that: “The resources of the police were made available to him in… playing CCTV footage in the format he wanted.”
 But Roger never got the footage he most wanted and had just hour or two a day to analyse 790 hours of video of a town he was totally unfamiliar with from behind bars.